gametekker/InterpretableGAN/Upscale/how_to_use.md

     - ...
   - ...

+## Environment
+See `environment.yml` in the top level directory for installing necessary dependencies via conda.

 ## Starting a project *(for given texture pack)*
 ### Setup for a particular dataset (for particular resource pack):